cvansteenburg/odmantic/docs/usage_fastapi.md

     return tree
 ```
 First, the request body will be parsed to a `Tree` object (this is done by
 specifying the argument `tree: Tree`).
-This mean that the model validation will be
+This means that model validation will be
 performed.
 Once the model is parsed to a Tree instance, we persist it to the
 database and we return it.

 ???+tip "Command line tool for interacting with JSON based HTTP APIs"
-    To interact with the API from the command line, we recommend to use the
+    To interact with the API from the command line, we recommend using the
     [HTTPie](https://httpie.org/){:target=blank_} CLI.

     The next examples are still provided with the `curl` syntax since the Swagger